Skip to main content

 What is Lighthouse in simple terms?

-Why does this specifically save money?
+Why does a check save money?

-How often should you check?
+How often should you run Lighthouse?

 Improve Website Performance Now - Structured Approach